Liebig Museum

 How long should I spend visiting?

-A visit typically takes a few hours, depending on your interest level in the exhibits.
+A visit to the Liebig Museum typically takes about one to two hours, depending on your level of interest in the exhibits.

 Is photography allowed?